blueskiesatx/Send_Elon_to_Mars/README.md

 # Send_Elon_to_Mars
 This is a webscraping web app for displaying the collected information in a webpage.
 We are **not** sending Dr. Elon Musk to Mars, but hey he might want to check out the weather before parking his car there next time.
+This is a basic version of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 # Dependencies
 Splinter